-Hereditary angioedema is a rare genetic disorder causing acute swelling attacks in the limbs, face, upper airways, abdomen, and genitalia.
-Although the attacks are mostly spontaneous, they also may be triggered by certain factors.
-Understanding these factors may help patients better manage their condition.
+Hereditary angioedema (HAE) is a rare genetic disorder that can cause swelling attacks in the limbs, face, upper airways, abdomen, and genitalia.

 Physical trauma, illness, and medication